aseemydv/aseemydv/README.md

 ### 👋🏻 About me

-Hi, I’m a full-stack software developer based in India, specializing in micro-service development using Springboot(Java), Node (React) and Django (Python).
-I hold a Bachelor’s degree in Computer Science.
+Hi, I’m a full-stack software developer based in Bahrain with a strong focus on building scalable microservices using Spring Boot (Java), Node.js/React, and Django (Python).

 * **Current role**: Contributing to Bahrain’s fintech ecosystem by building scalable microservices architectures.
 * **Languages**: English, Hindi, Python, JavaScript, and HTML/CSS.